GLVis/glvis-js/live/README.md

 # Web version of GLVis

 The _index.html_ page in this directory contains a fully-featured web version of GLVis, also available at https://glvis.org/live.
-This versions enables GLVis capabilities on any machine with a modern browser, and is also fully supported on mobile touch devices, such as tablets and phones.
+This web version enables GLVis capabilities on any machine with a modern browser, and is also fully supported on mobile touch devices, such as tablets and phones.

 ## Interaction and help

-The web version of GLVis support virtually all features of the desktop client, including key commands, mouse interaction (with touch support on mobile).
+The web version of GLVis support virtually all features of the desktop client, including key commands, mouse interactions, socket connections, and adds touch support for mobile devices.

 Additional functionality is available via several buttons that appear when hovering at the top of the screen.
-This buttons are (from top left to top right):
+These buttons are (from top left to top right):

 - `Load local file`
 - `Connect to socket`